bart-kneepkens/Good-iOS-App-Checklist/README.md

 ### 8. Non-interruptive user flows
 Alerts and popups should be used sparingly, as they require immediate user attention and a call to action

+### 9. Overboard with onboarding
+Don't torture your first-time users with endless mandatory actions (tapping a 'close' button is also an action) before they can use your app.
+Ideally, don't require a sign in for features that don't need it